It’s not unusual to want to get back together with your ex.

-Consider this carefully, and you'll either be more sure and persuasive about undoing the break-up, or you'll save yourself unnecessary heartache by moving on to the healing and recovery stage more quickly.
+Consider this carefully, and you’ll either be more sure and persuasive about getting your ex back or you’ll save yourself unnecessary heartache by moving on to the healing and recovery stage more quickly.

 Second, spending time with friends would be better than indulging your negative thoughts.
 At least until you feel calmer.

 If you let your feelings take charge, it will probably be a huge mistake.

 Third, be alert about how you carry yourself.
 How you react, and what signals you give off, it all matters.

 If you resort to the behavior that feels most natural (you will if you do not exercise awareness,) you’ll probably repel your ex, cementing their decision to break up with you in the first place.
 Don’t give them reason to stand by their decision!

 Lastly, be prepared to put in the work, and have patience.
 It’s probably not going to happen quickly.